evenbrenden/omxplayer-webapi/README.md

 # omxplayer-webapi
-Simple Web API for the Raspberry Pi omxplayer.
-Node.js server + example client.
+Simple Web APIs for the Raspberry Pi omxplayer.
+Node.js URL and JSON-RPC servers and an example URL client.

 ## Requirements
-express, node-omxplayer, node-json-rpc
+express, node-json-rpc, node-omxplayer

 ## Usage